PixelGuy75/AFKManager/README.md

 AFKplugin
 =========

-Adds /afk and /afkoff commands
+Adds /afk and /afkoff commands for pocketmine servers.